What is Cinematography

 Evaluation of Locations

-When a shot location is finalized, the cinematographer is responsible for the evaluation and inspection of the location to practically assess the factors that can affect the shot’s quality, such as lighting, camera positions, etc.
+Once the shot location is finalized, the cinematographer evaluates and inspects the location to assess factors that may affect the shot’s quality, such as lighting, camera positions, and more.

 Review Shots After Filming